 Please subscribe and leave comments.

 *edit from 2-Feb-2019– I was addicted.
-However, I have been delivered from my addiction.
+However, I have been delivered from that addiction.
 Deliverance does not mean the absence of temptation, however, it does mean that I am no longer a slave to temptation.